 Click here to get started on qualifying for your ESA letter

-- A statement establishing you have a disability for purposes of the Fair Housing Act
+- A statement that you have a condition that qualifies for an ESA

 5. Submit your ESA letter to your landlord

-Once you have your ESA letter, you can submit it to your landlord.
 A landlord can only reject an ESA request in a few circumstances.
-For example, if the landlord has determined your emotional support dog poses a safety and health risk to others, they may be able to deny your request properly.
-A landlord must consider an ESA request whenever the tenant submits it.
-However, to stay in the landlord’s good graces, tenants should ideally submit their request before moving the dog in, especially if the tenant lives in a building that prohibits dogs.
+For example, if the landlord has proof that your emotional support dog poses a safety and health risk to others, they might be able to deny your request.
+Your landlord has 10 days to respond to your request to live with an ESA and has to work with you in good faith on solutions if they raise any issues.

 Can I take an ESA into national parks with me.